 Getting Your Required Roles

-To create, update, and delete the Oracle Compute Cloud Service containers, you must have the
+To create, update, and delete the Oracle Storage Cloud Service containers, you must have the

-To create, update, and delete the Oracle Compute Cloud Service objects, you must have the
+To create, update, and delete the Oracle Storage Cloud Service objects, you must have the

 To view or retrieve details of the objects or containers, you must have the